 First and foremost, I used my friend Olivia’s frosting recipe which can be found here, with some minor adaptations to suit my vanilla extract heavy hand.
 Olivia’s instructions are really great and if you’re not following her blog I’d highly recommend popping over for some serious cake envy.
 She was super patient about any questions I had regarding this cake!
 I don’t want to recommend the cake recipe I used shown in the photos since I wasn’t crazy about it.
 I did love the cake for Lucy’s birthday and it was this Chocolate Cake recipe from a post I did over at Peaks & Harbours.
 I reduced the amount of coffee powder I used to 1/2 tsp (leaving liquids as is) and I used decaf since it was for a child’s birthday.
 I ended up making 6 frosted cupcakes along with this cake since the cake shown here is a 3 layer 6″ and the cake in the P&H post is a 2 layer 8″.
 Make sure the cake is completely cool (chilled in the fridge for at least a couple of hours).

-Frosting: use an icing colour gel such as Wilton brand (no affiliation).
-Gel food colouring is fairly widely available, I purchased mine at Superstore and Gourmet Warehouse here in Vancouver (again, no affiliation).
+Frosting: use an icing colour gel such as Wilton brand.
+Gel food colouring is fairly widely available, I purchased mine at Superstore and Gourmet Warehouse here in Vancouver (no affiliation).
 Regular food colouring has quite a bit of liquid in it which changes the consistency of the frosting.
 Gel icing colour is also much more concentrated meaning way less is required; I use a toothpick to add it to my frosting.

 Crumb coat: I used two different shades of frosting for the crumb coat since I’m not well versed in cake decorating, I wanted to ensure that I hide any possible gaps between the rosettes by having a matching crumb coat.
 The crumb coat or masking coat as I believe it’s technically called, should be thicker than a normal crumb coat.
 That means you shouldn’t be able to see most of the cake.
 As Olivia mention’s in her post, the rosettes make a lot of frosting so you want a masking coat to “mask” any imperfections with the rosettes, but not so that everyone is only eating frosting and missing out on the cake portion.